ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 that the client (sender gateway) has completed the extinguishment (burn) of the asset in the origin network.

-The message must contain standalone claims related to the extinguishment of the asset by the client.
+The message must contain a standalone claim related to the extinguishment of the asset by the client.
 The standalone claim must be signed by the client.